List of Marvel Comics characters: B: Derek Bishop in other media

 Derek Bishop appears in Hawkeye, portrayed by Brian d'Arcy James.
 This version was killed during the Battle of New York.

 Eleanor Bishop

 Eleanor Bishop is a character appearing in American comic books published by Marvel Comics.
 The character, created by Kelly Thompson and Leonardo Romero, first appeared in Hawkeye (vol. 5) #7 (June 2017).
 She is the mother of Kate Bishop and Susan Bishop, and the wife of Derek Bishop.
 Although she was presumed deceased, Eleanor is revealed to be alive as a vampire while working as Madame Masque's silent partner.

-Eleanor and Derek later join Masque's West Coast incarnation of the Masters of Evil.
+Eleanor and Derek later join Madame Masque's Masters of Evil.

 Eleanor Bishop in other media

 Eleanor Bishop appears in Hawkeye, portrayed by Vera Farmiga.
 This version is Bishop Security's CEO and Jack Duquesne's ex-fiancé.
 In 2024, she hired Yelena Belova to eliminate Clint Barton as a loose end and keep her silent business dealings secret, knowing that Kate could be in danger.
 Her decision to stop her deal with the Kingpin made her the Tracksuit Mafia's target, but she was saved by her daughter before she was arrested for the crimes that she had committed.